jaymarnz/dialserver/README.md

 ## Issues
 ### ***Raspberry Pi OS Bullseye and Bookworm***
 The only issue I'm aware of is the Surface Dial goes to sleep after about 5 mins of inactivity.
-When running on Raspberry Pi OS Bullseye this is super annoying because there are several seconds delay when it wakes up and reconnects.
+When running on Raspberry Pi OS Bullseye or Bookworm this is super annoying because there are several seconds delay when it wakes up and reconnects.
 But I've found when running on Raspberry Pi OS Buster it reconnects very quickly.
-Bookworm is in the middle at about 1 second.
 So for now, I recommend sticking with Buster.
-The Buster legacy OS is available through the Raspberry Pi Imager using the ***Raspberry Pi OS (Other)*** menu and at https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy.
+The Buster legacy OS is no longer available through the Raspberry Pi Imager but you can download the offical version from the links in the **Installation Steps** above.

-If you do want to run on Bullseye, you'll need to wake up the Surface Dial by pressing the button or turning it and then waiting for it come fully awake.
+If you do want to run on Bullseye or Bookworm, you'll need to wake up the Surface Dial by pressing the button or turning it and then waiting for it come fully awake.
 At that point it will work as expected until its idle timeout kicks in again.
 Because of the delay during reconnection and to improve the UX, DialServer can optionally use the Surface Dial's haptic feedback to indicate when it is awake and ready to handle gestures.
 Use the `--buzz` option to enable this.
 When running as a service, edit the `dialserver.service` file to add that option to the command line and re-install using `sudo bash ~/dialserver/install.sh`
 ````
 ...